KarrimorRifle/SCC230-GroupProject/app/backend/python/app/routes/hub/device/README.md

 -   (float)Version - Version Num of Device
 -   (string)Company - Company Device Belongs to
 -	(string)HubID – ID of the Hub the device is linked to
+-   (dict)Vars - All variables used by device
+    -   Vars = { 'Name' : (string)varName, 'Type' : (string)varType, 'Access' : (int)Writeable}
+        -   Writeable can be 0 or 1 for if user can update value of var